 - swimming in Barton Springs (see all the swimming holes of Austin)

-- hang out at Zilker Park or on Lake Travis
+- hang out at Zilker Park, Lake Austin, or Lake Travis

 - weekend trip to San Antonio